dhelekal/BASSGWAS/docs/tutorial.md

 Next we will use the data preprocessing script `prepare_data.R` to process the variant presence-absence file and the phylogeny into BASS-GWAS inputs.
-As a part of preprocessing, variant presence absence patterns will be standardised, centred, and deduplicated.
-The phylogeny is used to compute a factorised, low rank, similarity matrix.
+As a part of preprocessing, variant presence-absence patterns will be standardised, centred, and deduplicated.
+The phylogeny is used to compute a factorised, low-rank similarity matrix.

 `prepare_data.R` usage: